Javcm/Determinant-of-a-matrix/README.md

 # Determinant-of-a-matrix
-C implementation to compute the determinant of an nxn matrix using minors.
+C implementation of minors algorithm to compute the determinant of an nxn matrix.